She Came In Through the Bathroom Window: Recording

 A slower version of this song, recorded in late January 1969 during the Get Back sessions, appears on the 1996 compilation Anthology 3, while an in-progress version is featured on the 2021 Let It Be 50th Anniversary Edition.

-Reception

-"She Came In Through the Bathroom Window" is one of the most popular sections of the medley.
+Release and reception

 Dennis Jovenetti of Utah State University's Student Life paper cited it and "Because" as an example of the medley's, as well as overall album's, musical diversity.
 He categorized it as hard rock, with "very fine" guitar fills from Harrison between the lyrics.
 Ritchie Yorke of the Houston Post called it "a very good song of Paul's with great lyrics."
-Jovenetti cited the line "So I quit the police department, and got myself a steady job" as an example of the album's "funky lyrics".
+Jovenetti noted that Abbey Road placed more stress on the words than all previous Beatles albums, and cited the line: "So I quit the police department, and got myself a steady job", as an example.